Going on Medicare for the first time, you’re probably wondering the same thing.

 - An annual eye exam for diabetic retinopathy if you have diabetes

-- A yearly glaucoma test if your provider considers you to be high risk
+- A yearly glaucoma test if your provider considers you to be a high risk

-- Some tests and treatment for age-related macular degeneration
+- Some tests and treatments for age-related macular degeneration

 What Does Medicare NOT Cover?

 Original Medicare does not cover routine dental, vision, or hearing care, including the following: